seanybaggins/nectr/docs/jenkins-slave-creation.md

 ![build_executor](images/build_executor.png)
 Scroll to the bottom of the page and click Add to add your AMI.
 ![add_pic](images/add1.png)
 - Give a description of what the AMI is.
-Get the AMI ID from teh AMIs tab in the AWS console
+- Get the AMI ID from the AMIs tab in the AWS console
 ![ami_id](images/ami_id.png)
 - Choose an appropriate instance type based on the job -- descriptions of the differences between each type can be found here: https://aws.amazon.com/ec2/instance-types/
 - Change the Availability zone to "us-gov-west-1b"
 - Change the security group name to "NECTR Slave"
-- Change the Remote FS root to "/home/ec2-user" for a linux AMI or "C:\Jenkins\" for a Windows AMI
+- Change the Remote FS root to "/home/ec2-user" for a Unix AMI or "C:\Jenkins\" for a Windows AMI
 - Select the appropriate AMI Type
 - On Unix -- set Remote ssh port to 22
 - On Windows -- set Boot delay to 3
 - In the labels field enter any job labels that you want to use the AMI for
 - Select your desired usage option
-- In the Idle termination time field set the amount of minutes for the instance to be idle before it's terminated(keep in mind that Windows instances take a few minutes to spin up, while linux instances are much faster)
+- In the Idle termination time field set the amount of minutes for the instance to be idle before it's terminated (keep in mind that Windows instances take a few minutes to spin up, while linux instances are much faster)
 - Windows init script
     ~~~
     netsh interface show interface